The Best Portable Fish Finder

 Additionally, by utilizing five transducers, the FishHunter Directional 3D can provide directional fishing data, which will help you decide which direction to cast.
 It's a pretty interesting innovation.

-Capable of probing waters up to 160 feet deep, the FishHunter’s transducers emit three different frequencies, which helps to provide accurate images of objects at varying depths.
+Capable of identifying fish location at a water depth of 160 feet, the FishHunter’s transducers emit three different frequencies, which helps to provide accurate images of objects at varying depths.

 As mentioned, the the FishHunter is a castable unit, meaning it connects to your smartphone via a WIFI connection, which transmits data at four times the speed of Bluetooth-enabled sonars, and it works up to 200 feet away, more than enough for a long cast.